Basic MMT and Economic Justice

 The Treasury Bond Story

-3. In countries like the USA where the Central Bank is forbidden from directly purchasing Treasury securities, a six-step process of bond auctions, repo agreements, and reverse repos is used to by-pass the law, and the net effect is exactly the same as the Federal Reserve purchasing Treasuries!
-We call this deficit spending, but you can also think of it as the government funding itself because functionally it amounts to exactly the same, the government issuing Its own IOU’s and booking it as Treasury debt — this is the left pocket of government (Treasury) owing the right-pocket of government (Central Bank), but why this “charade”?
+- In countries like the USA where the Central Bank is forbidden from directly purchasing Treasury securities, a six-step process of bond auctions, repo agreements, and reverse repos is used to by-pass the law, and the net effect is exactly the same as the Federal Reserve purchasing Treasuries!
+We call this deficit spending, but you can also think of it as the government funding itself because functionally it amounts to exactly the same, the government issuing Its own IOU’s and booking it as Treasury debt — this is the left pocket of government (Treasury) owing the right-pocket of government (Central Bank), but why this charade?
 It’s to make sure no accounting mistakes are made!
 But that’s all.
 It serves a purpose.
+However the convoluted operations are unnecessary and wasteful of human labour, it could all be conducted in a far simpler fashion, freeing up staffers to do more useful things.

 Comment 1.
 A fascinating aspect of point 1., of the Treasury Bond Story is that even if people think and act as if bonds are funding the government then they are still wrong.
 In other words, there is no logical way that selling government bonds is a financing operation.
 This follows logically from the facts, (a) the NZ dollar is a fiat currency, an IOU of the government, and (b) only the government can net issue these IOUs.
 Thus, not only are Treasury bond operations purely for purposes of interest rate control, they cannot logically be used for any other public purpose other than basic income for wealthy people.